Get alerts of updates about «Social distance, quarantine and isolation»

-- If you have respiratory tract symptoms you should stay at home until the symptoms have passed.
+- If you have respiratory tract symptoms you should stay at home and you should be tested.

 - When you suspect that you have COVID-19 disease

-- Hand hygiene, cough etiquette, face masks, cleaning and laundry
+- Hand hygiene, cough etiquette, cleaning and laundry

 - Advice for pregnant and breastfeeding women